 The third novelty is a Boxing Ring in the center of the mega-equipped ShipShape Fitness Center – needless to say, we did not see the appeal of cruising for a bruising, and passed on punching.

 As for the reputed cruise ship’s bounty of food, it takes a week to experience all of Freedom’s 10 restaurants and 16 bars.
-Classic formal meals are served in the elegant three-level chandelier draped dining room, but you can also sample half a dozen specialty restaurants, or munch 1950’s diner fare at Johnny Rockets.
+Classic formal meals are served in the elegant three-level chandelier draped dining room, but you can also sample half a dozen specialty restaurants, Chops and Portofino, or munch 1950’s diner fare at Johnny Rockets.
 Some specialty restaurants are an up-charge from your all-inclusive cruise package.

 While you may not find time to read a novel, a nap is a good idea since the ship rocks with live entertainment at night.
 Every evening is a Broadway caliber show, no special admission fee to see musicals, dancing and dazzling ice shows.
-After the shows, take your pick of live salsa, televised Karaoke, dancing in the dark and mysterious Crypt nightclub, or partying by the pool to an island band.
+After the shows, take your pick of live salsa, televised Karaoke, dancing in the dark and mysterious Crypt Labrynthe nightclub, or partying by the pool to an island band.

-Cruise Tips for Families
+See our Cruise Tips for Families

-Fascinating Facts about Freedom:
+Fascinating Facts about Freedom and Independence:

 Surprisingly, with all this abundance afloat, Freedom is more fuel-efficient than its “smaller” predecessors, due to enhancements in operating systems and an improved hull design.